Octets/SeaGoatVision/INSTALL.md

 More information is available here: http://opencv.willowgarage.com/wiki/InstallGuide

 ### D. Compile the project ###
+Note: The third-party pydc1394 is dependant of cython 0.19.
+Be sure you have it, else install it with easy_install from his website.
 On the root of the project:

 	git submodule init